commt/commt-react-native/Readme.md

 Get started with Commt in just a few steps:

 - Initialize Commt: Import the Provider module and set up the chat plugin in your application by wrap your app with it.
 - Customize UI: Tailor the UI elements to match your app's aesthetics.
-Trigger the `useTheme` hook by passing theme values and make the components custom.
+Trigger the `useToggleTheme` hook by passing theme values and make the components custom.
 - Implement Secure Chat: Utilize the secure and encrypted chat functionalities.

 Check out our [documentation](https://commt.co/doc/react-native#introduction) for comprehensive usage examples and API reference.